Population and landscape genomics workshop

 Our main goal is to provide a broad and compressive introduction to analysis of signatures of natural selection and demographic processes using large genomic data sets.

-Target audience The workshop is aimed at students and researchers with previous experience in population genetics and currently using, or planning to use, genomic data to analyse population structure and selection.
+Target audience: The workshop is aimed at students and researchers with previous experience in population genetics and currently using, or planning to use, genomic data to analyse population structure and selection.
 The workshop will have both a strong theoretical and practical component.
 Students will be able to analyse real data in all sessions, either provided by themselves or from the instructors.

 Daily sessions will run from 8.30am-5.30pm: